Chart Color Schemes

 Lutwyche features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 The dwelling structure in Lutwyche, as per the latest Census, consisted of 18.6% houses and 81.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Lutwyche was at 12.6%, with mortgaged dwellings at 19.8% and rented dwellings at 67.6%.
-The median monthly mortgage repayment in the area was $1,820, below Brisbane metro's average of $1,863.
-The median weekly rent figure in Lutwyche was $395, compared to Brisbane metro's $380.
-Nationally, Lutwyche's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+In contrast, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Lutwyche stood at 12.6%, with mortgaged dwellings at 19.8% and rented ones at 67.6%.
+The median monthly mortgage repayment was $1,820, lower than Brisbane metro's $1,863.
+The median weekly rent in Lutwyche was $395, compared to Brisbane metro's $380.
+Nationally, Lutwyche's mortgage repayments were below the average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing